omardoma/Grayscale-Converter/README.md

 # Grayscale-Converter

-Eclipse Java Project
+An image to Grayscale converter with multiple other features in Java & Swing.

-How to run?
+## How to run?

 Import Project in eclipse